Gaze Authentication: Factors Influencing Authentication Performance: EXPERIMENTAL DESIGN

 \subsection{Signal Quality ( $\times$ 2)}

-We compare authentication performance using gaze signals generated by two different versions of our end-to-end machine learning–based gaze estimation pipeline, both inspired by methodology from Meta’s Project Aria Eye Tracking approach \cite{aria}.
-The newer version of the pipeline includes several improvements over the older version; however, the implementation details are outside the scope of this paper.
-Instead, our focus is on how the differences in signal quality—primarily in terms of spatial accuracy and spatial precision—impact authentication performance.
+We compare authentication performance using gaze signals produced by two iterations of our end-to-end, machine–learning–based gaze estimation pipeline, both drawing conceptual inspiration from the methodology underlying Meta’s Project Aria Eye Tracking approach \cite{aria}.
+The \emph{New} pipeline incorporates multiple internal improvements relative to the \emph{Old} version; however, the specific implementation details are proprietary and therefore outside the scope of this paper.

-For the experiments, we define two configurations: \begin{itemize} \item \textbf{New Pipeline}--- This version achieves improved signal quality across the entire dataset, with a median binocular spatial accuracy of 0.79 degrees and a median binocular spatial precision (quantified as the sample-to-sample root-mean-square deviation) of 0.20 degrees.

-\item \textbf{Old Pipeline}--- This version exhibits lower signal quality, with a median binocular spatial accuracy of 1.07 degrees and a median binocular spatial precision (sample-to-sample root-mean-square) of 0.32 degrees when aggregated across all subjects.